Your 2026 Notice of Tax Levy will display a levy called Asset Renewal, and another called Special Assessment.

-Your 2023 Notice of Tax Levy shows a levy called Asset Renewal.
-It is included in your Tax Notice every year, and is subject to change.
+The Asset Renewal Levy is included in your Tax Notice every year, and is subject to change.

-Asset Renewal is being collected to increase SSID’s reserves.
-At present, the amount in reserves is not enough to maintain the waterworks infrastructure as the parts get old and need replacement.
+Asset Renewal is collected to increase SSID’s reserves.
+At present, the amount in reserves is not enough to maintain the waterworks infrastructure as the parts age and need replacement.

 The reserves may also be used for unforeseen events, as in 2009, when $100,000 was used to fix the broken 40,000-gallon water tank, and for protective measures, as in 2012 when SSID bought a backup generator, well, and pump.